Bertie the Brain: History

-Bertie the Brain was a computer game of tic-tac-toe, built by Dr. Josef Kates for the 1950 Canadian National Exhibition.
+Bertie the Brain was a video game version of tic-tac-toe, built by Dr. Josef Kates for the 1950 Canadian National Exhibition.
 Kates had previously worked at Rogers Majestic designing and building radar tubes during World War II, then after the war pursued graduate studies in the computing center at the University of Toronto while continuing to work at Rogers Majestic.
 While there, he helped build the University of Toronto Electronic Computer (UTEC), one of the first working computers in the world.
 He also designed his own miniature version of the vacuum tube, called the additron tube, which he registered with the Radio Electronics Television Manufacturers' Association on 20 March 1951 as type 6047.

 After filing for a patent for the additron tube, Rogers Majestic pushed Kates to create a device to showcase the tube to potential buyers.
 Kates designed a specialized computer incorporating the technology and built it with the assistance of engineers from Rogers Majestic.
 The large, four meter (13 foot) tall metal computer could only play tic-tac-toe and was installed in the Engineering Building at the Canadian National Exhibition from 25 August–9 September 1950.

 The additron-based computer, labeled as "Bertie the Brain" and subtitled "The Electronic Wonder by Rogers Majestic", was a success at the two-week exhibition, with attendees lining up to play it.
 Kates stayed by the machine when possible, adjusting the difficulty up or down for adults and children.
 Comedian Danny Kaye was photographed defeating the machine (after several attempts) for Life magazine.